A Non-Metric Approach to Space, Time and Gravitation: Discussion

 \subsection{Expanding space and the solar system}

-If one neglects the gravitational effects of the galaxy one may try to apply the metric family (33) to the solar system (by using it to describe the gravitational field of the Sun).
-But the solar system is not at rest with respect to the cosmic rest frame; this follows from the observed dipole in the cosmic microwave background radiation.
-Besides, if we identify the cosmic rest frame with a GTCS, the FOs will be at rest with respect to this GTCS only in the limit where the motions of local gravitational sources can be neglected.
-Consequently, if we use a GTCS identified with the cosmic rest frame it is necessary to introduce a non-vanishing shift vector field family taking into account the motion of the solar system barycenter.
-And expressed in such a GTCS the metric family describing the solar system gravitational field cannot be metrically static since the metric coefficients will now depend on $x^0$.
-However, as a good approximation we may neglect the gravitational effects of the galaxy and treat the solar system as an isolated system moving with constant velocity with respect to the cosmic rest frame.
-In this case we are always able to find a GTCS in which the solar system barycenter is at rest and where the metric coefficients do not depend on $x^0$ by construction (neglecting gravitational fields of bodies other than the Sun).
-Furthermore it turns out that the FOs must be at rest with respect to this new GTCS, so the shift vector field vanishes and all calculations we have made in this paper are still valid.
-Thus, if we treat the solar system as approximately isolated we can neglect its motion with respect to the cosmic rest frame and use the metric family (33) to describe the gravitational field of the Sun.
+If one neglects the gravitational effects of the galaxy, one may try to apply the metric family (33) to the solar system (by using it to describe the gravitational field of the Sun).
+That is, if we treat the solar system as approximately isolated, we can use the metric family (33) to describe the gravitational field of the Sun.
 Moreover, the solar system is so small that we can neglect any dependence on ${\Xi}_0$.
-The errors made by neglecting terms depending on ${\Xi}_0$ in equation (33) are insignificant since the typical scales involved for the solar system are determined by ${\frac{r}{{\Xi}_0}}\raisebox{-2pt}{\,$\stackrel{<}{\sim}$\,} {\frac{r^3_{s0}}{r^3}}$.
-Equation (33) then takes the form \eqa ds^2_t=-{\Big(}1-{\frac{r_{s0}}{r}}+O({\frac{r^3_{s0}}{r^3}}){\Big)}(dx^0)^2 +({\frac{t}{t_0}})^2{\Big(}{\{}1+{\frac{r_{s0}}{r}}+O({\frac{r^2_{s0}}{r^2}}) {\}}dr^2+r^2d{\Omega}^2{\Big)}. \ena Equation (35) shows that the shapes of orbits are unaffected by the expansion; this means that all the classical solar system tests come in just as for the analogous case of a Minkowski background [3].
-However, we get at least one extra prediction (irrespective of whether the galactic gravitational field can be neglected or not); from equation (36) we see that the effective distance between the sun and any planet has been smaller in the past.
-That is, the spatial coordinates are comoving rather than static, thus the solar system is not static (measured in atomic units).
-For example the distance between the Sun and the Earth at the time of its formation may have been about 50{\%} less than today.
-But since gravitationally bound bodies made of an ideal gas are predicted to expand according to quasi-metric theory [10], a small Earth-Sun distance should not be incompatible with palaeo-climatic data since the Sun is expected to have been smaller and thus dimmer in the past.
-Actually, since neither the temperature at the center of the Sun (as estimated from the virial theorem) nor the radiation energy gradient times the mean free path of a photon depends on $t$, the cosmic luminosity evolution of the Sun should be determined from the cosmic expansion of its surface area as long as the ideal gas approximation is sufficient.
+The errors made by neglecting terms depending on ${\Xi}_0$ in equation (33) are insignificant, since the typical scales involved for the solar system are determined by ${\frac{r}{{\Xi}_0}}\raisebox{-2pt}{\,$\stackrel{<}{\sim}$\,} {\frac{r^3_{\rm s0}}{r^3}}$.
+Equation (33) then takes the form \eqa ds^2_t=-{\Big(}1-{\frac{r_{\rm s0}}{r}}+O({\frac{r^3_{\rm s0}}{r^3}}){\Big)} (dx^0)^2+({\frac{t}{t_0}})^2{\Big(}{\{}1+{\frac{r_{\rm s0}}{r}}+ O({\frac{r^2_{\rm s0}}{r^2}}){\}}dr^2+r^2d{\Omega}^2{\Big)}. \ena Equation (35) shows that the shapes of orbits are unaffected by the cosmic expansion; this means that all the classic solar system tests come in just as for the analogous metric case [3].
+However, we get at least one extra prediction (irrespective of whether the galactic gravitational field can be neglected or not); from equation (36) we see that the effective distance between the Sun and any planet has been smaller in the past.
+That is, the spatial coordinates are comoving rather than static, thus the gravitational field of the Sun is not static (measured in atomic units).
+For example, the distance between the Sun and the Earth at the time of its formation may have been almost 50{\%} smaller than today.
+But since gravitationally bound bodies made of ideal gas are predicted to expand according to quasi-metric theory [10], a small Earth-Sun distance should not be incompatible with palaeo-climatic data, since the Sun is expected to have been smaller and thus dimmer in the past.
+Actually, since neither the temperature at the centre of the Sun (as estimated from the virial theorem) nor the radiation energy gradient times the mean free path of a photon depend on $t$, the cosmic luminosity evolution of the Sun should be determined from the cosmic expansion of its surface area as long as the ideal gas approximation is sufficient.
 And this luminosity evolution exactly balances the effects of an increasing Earth-Sun distance on the effective solar radiation received at the Earth.